Cortes hurt, leaves after tying 3-run HR in ALCS Game 4

 AP Baseball Writer

-NEW YORK (AP) — Yankees All-Star pitcher Nestor Cortes left Game 4 of the AL Championship Series with a left groin injury after allowing a tying three-run homer to Houston’s Jeremy Pena in the third inning on Sunday night.
+Altuve’s walk marked the first time the 27-year-old All-Star left-hander walked consecutive batters this year.
+He fell behind 3-1 when Pena homered on a cutter, driving it into the left-field seats.

+“I don’t think that homer was because I was hurt,” Cortes said.
+“It was just, he put a good swing to it.
+I thought I had located the pitch pretty well.”

 Cortes did not pitch between Aug.
 21 and Sept.
-8 because of a strained left groin, then returned to make five regular-season starts and two against Cleveland in the Division Series.
+8 because of a strained left groin, then returned to make five regular-season starts and two in the Division Series, when he allowed three runs in 10 innings.

-He struggled with his control in his first outing since beating the Guardians in Game 5, going to three-ball counts on seven of 11 batters.
-His fastball and slider velocity were both down about 1.5 mph from their season average.

-With the Yankees leading 3-0, Martín Maldonado walked leading off the third and Yankees manager Aaron Boone and head athletic trainer Tim Lentych went to the mound with a 2-1 count on Jose Altuve.

 More AP baseball: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports